deephealthproject/winter-school/lab/02_uc15_based_examples/02_run_training.md

 # Run training

-### REMEMBER to activate the conda enviroment before running the scripts
+### REMEMBER to activate the conda environment before running the scripts

     conda activate winter-school